comphy-lab/pyRheo/docs/README.md

   - [Rotation](#rotation)

 ## pyRheo
-pyRheo is a Python package for automatically finding and fitting a viscoelastic model to describe data from creep, stress relaxation, oscillation, and rotation tests.
+pyRheo is a Python package for automatically finding and fitting a viscoelastic model to describe data from creep, stress relaxation, small amplitude oscillatory shear, and steady shear flow.

 ## Citing
 This package is based on the methodology described in **pyRheo: An open-source Python package for complex rheology**.
 If you use the software and feel that it was useful for your research, plase cite this manuscript.